cezannec/intro-computervision/README.md

 	activate cv-env
 	```

-	At this point your command line should look something like: `(cv-nd) <User>:intro-computervision <user>$`.
-The `(cv-nd)` indicates that your environment has been activated, and you can proceed with further package installations.
+	At this point your command line should look something like: `(cv-env) <User>:intro-computervision <user>$`.
+The `(cv-env)` indicates that your environment has been activated, and you can proceed with further package installations.

 3. Install PyTorch and torchvision; this should install the latest version of PyTorch.